 The classes are held at the Scandinavian School, 20 Woodside Avenue, San Francisco, CA 94127.
 The semester consists of 8 weekly lessons – each lesson an hour and a half long.
-The cost is $280 per session.
+The cost is $300 per session.
 There is also a one time registration fee of $25 for first time students.
-Approximately $30 for teaching materials initially.
+There is also and approximate material fee of $40 for te beginner classes and $70 for the intermediate classes.
 The materials can be used for multiple classes.

 Each year we have four semesters: two in the spring and two in the fall.
 You sign up for one semester (8 classes) at a time.

-Classes are small (typically 10 students) which gives us lots of time for individual attention.
-Beginner and intermediate students will be using the text book Colloquial Danish by W. Glyn Jones and Kirsten Gade available at Amazon or through your book store (please get second edition published in 2003 or a newer version).
-Articles from newspapers and magazines, song texts, music, picture collages, video clips, audio tapes, etc. will also be part of a fun and engaging curriculum in all classes.
+Classes are small (typically 8 students) which gives us lots of time for individual attention.
+There will be different textbooks for different classes, and articles from newspapers and magazines, song texts, music, picture collages, video clips, audio tapes, etc. will also be part of a fun and engaging curriculum in all classes.

 The conversation class is a new class that we are offering for 8 weeks this fall.
 This class focuses on Danish conversation and is open to everyone who has already taken Beginner 1 and is enrolled in Beginner 2 or a higher level of Danish.This class is a good supplement to all other level classes and will be running parallel with Beginner 2 class on Monday nights.